toolleeo/cli-apps/README.md

 * [ncursesFM](https://github.com/FedeDP/ncursesFM) - File manager written in C; rather complete in terms of features; especially lightweight and responsive.
 * [nnn](https://github.com/jarun/nnn) - "The missing terminal file browser for X".
 Provides only directory traversal and file visualization.
 No delete/move operations are supported.
 * [ranger](http://ranger.nongnu.org/) - Console file manager with vi key bindings; curses interface with a view on the directory hierarchy; comes a file launcher that automatically finds out which program to use for a given file type.
-* [rnr](https://github.com/bugnano/rnr) - The RNR File Manager (RNR's Not Ranger) is a text based file manager that combines the best features of Midnight Commander and Ranger
+* [rnr](https://github.com/bugnano/rnr) - The RNR File Manager (RNR's Not Ranger) is a text based file manager that combines the best features of Midnight Commander and Ranger.
 * [vifm](https://vifm.info/) - "ncurses based file manager with vi like keybindings/modes/options/commands/configuration, which also borrows some useful ideas from mutt" (cit.).

 ## <a name="file-system"></a>File systems

 * [sshfs](https://github.com/libfuse/sshfs) - Locally mount a remote file-system through SSH and access files and directory as they would be on the local machine.
 * [TMSU](http://tmsu.org/) - A tool for tagging files; it provides a simple command line tool for applying tags and a virtual filesystem so that you can get a tag-based view of your files from within any other program.
-* [wutag](https://github.com/wojciechkepka/wutag) - CLI Tool for tagging and organizing files by tags
+* [wutag](https://github.com/wojciechkepka/wutag) - CLI Tool for tagging and organizing files by tags.

 ## <a name="font"></a>Font management